Resident and Management Communication Responsibilities

 The CSCC parking sticker must be placed in the rear side window of the driver’s side of your vehicle.
 CSCC is not responsible for the towing of your car if the Parking Permit is not correctly displayed.

-Handicap parking spaces are available in each parking lot.
-To use these spaces a resident must have a handicapped license or permit.
+Accessible parking spaces are available in each parking lot.
+To use these spaces the vehicle must have a disability parking plate or placard.
+Unlawful use of an accessible parking space carries a $100 fine.

 Because several buildings use each parking lot, a space in the lot closest to one’s apartment cannot be guaranteed.